-Please note that only one prosecution witness and one defence witness will attend the mini-trial.
-Candidates will be advised of the identity of the witness when they hand in their TSPs prior to the assessment.
-Candidates must therefore be prepared to examine and cross-examine all relevant witnesses.
+Only one prosecution witness and one defence witness will attend the mini-trial.
+You will be advised of the identity of the witnesses by the Secretariat on the day of the assessment itself when you arrive and register.
+You must therefore be prepared in a structured and analytical manner to examine and cross-examine all relevant witnesses.